VenturaNotes/Knowledge/Glossary/(Home Page) Concise Medical Dictionary 10th Edition by Oxford Reference.md

 	1832. [[cavity varnish]]
 	1833. [[cavogram]]
 	1834.
 CBT
-		1. see COGNITIVE BEHAVIOURAL THERAPY.
+		1. see COGNITIVE BEHAVIORAL THERAPY.
 	1835. [[CBW]]
 	1836.
 CCDC
 		1. see Consultant in Health Protection.